Tips for a Healthy Pregnancy

 Find a Pediatrician

 Finding a pediatrician should be at the top of your pre-baby to-do list.
 Use our Provider Directory to locate a doctor for your little one and schedule an appointment to interview them before your due date.

 Prenatal visits give you an opportunity to talk to your doctor about any pregnancy concerns.
 It’s your chance to ask questions, discuss your medical history, weight, diet, lifestyle and more.
 To stay organized, use the Personal Health Record (PHR) to consolidate your health data in one place.
 It is easy to use and automatically updated with claims information submitted by you, your healthcare providers and pharmacists.
 You will also receive a Continuity of Care Record that summarizes all of the health information found in your PHR to share with your healthcare providers.
 The PHR is also a great tool for tracking the care your newborn receives.

 Rest and Relax!

 Remember to be kind to your body, especially in the home stretch!
 The last few weeks of pregnancy are an especially important phase of your baby’s development.
 Did you know that your baby’s brain at 35 weeks weighs two-thirds of what it will at 39-40 weeks?
 Major organs, like the brain, lungs and liver, are still growing.
 Eyes and ears are developing.
 At any point in your pregnancy, take the Blue Health Assessment for a snapshot of your overall health and get a customized action plan to help you live healthier and ease those pregnancy milestones.
-From stress management to nutrition guidance, use the free coaching sessions for extra encouragement.
+From stress management to nutrition guidance, use the Online Health Coach for extra encouragement.

-*You must be the contract holder or spouse, 18 or older, on your Plan to earn incentive rewards.
+*You must be the contract holder or spouse, 18 or older, on a Standard or Basic Option Plan to earn incentive rewards.